-- Try to place the print away from a direct sunlight source like a window.
-Direct sunlight will quickly fade the colors and eat away the crispiness of the image.
+- If you plan to use canvas prints outdoors, place them in a shaded area, away from direct sunlight.
+The harsh rays of the sun can fade the colors and eat away the crispiness of the image.
 It also leads to the canvas turning yellow.

 Now that we know how to keep the canvas away from dirt and other contaminants, let's learn about cleaning the prints.